rethdakair/dakair-aspect-system/dakair-aspect-system.md

 ```

 ## How does it work
 The DAS system is divided in 2 parts, ui and the DAS.
 The ui handler is not mandatory and can be replaced with custom code.
-This section presume the usage of the unmodifier CasUiHandler class.
+This section presume the usage of the unmodifier DasUiHandler class.

-In the script, when CasUiHandler is initialized, it parse the document for the css selectors of the different fields and container it supports.
+In the script, when DasUiHandler is initialized, it parse the document for the css selectors of the different fields and container it supports.
 Current value of elements is treated as default-value, unless overidden.
 It then sends the aspects to the DAS system, and DAS recalculate any other aspects that are impacted and send new calculated values back.

 ## Aspect Definition
-This section suppose the usage of the default selectors and DOM attributes, as defined in custom-aspect-system-ui.js, classes CasSelectors and CasAttributes.
+This section suppose the usage of the default selectors and DOM attributes, as defined in custom-aspect-system-ui.js, classes DasSelectors and DasAttributes.
 See next section to customize.

 ## Optional Dom Attributes